Topics

 [Sura Nur]

 Religion has established the structure of prayers by keeping in mind the physical and spiritual needs of humans.
-Connection with the Divine, dhikr, imagining His omnipresence, establishing salat, imagining God as the sole existence through self-negation, fasting, detachment (istaghna), these are all the media through which the mental focus is established on one point and that point is the Essence(dhat) of God, who is the Ultimate Reality (haqiqat kubra) of this Universe.
+Connection with the Divine, dhikr, imagining His omnipresence, establishing salat, imagining God as the sole existence through self-negation, fasting, detachment (istaghna), these are all the media through which the mental focus is established on one point and that point is the Essence (dhat) of God, who is the Ultimate Reality (haqiqat kubra) of this Universe.

-(Koran), non-obligatory fastings are used for this purpose.
+In order to have this focus on God and to purify the heart, religion has established the obligatory system of prayers.
+In addition to that a person may add more non-obligatory (nafil) prayers depending on conditions and ability.
+The night vigils, dhikr, recitation of the Qur’an (Koran), non-obligatory fasting are used for this purpose.
 The cognition (fikr) is evident in all the prayers and activities.
 When attempts to achieve cognition are activated, and strengthened then the evil thoughts weaken, and the focus on God deepens.
 When someone achieves this ecstasy during prayers, the real benefits of prayers are gained.

 Prayer and Muraqaba

-Just like all other Prophets before hint, the prophet Muhammad also devised a system of prayers based on Divine Commandments.
+Just like all other Prophets before hiM, the prophet Muhammad also devised a system of prayers based on Divine Commandments.
 This system was devised so that people of all levels of society and ability could perform it and because of that could establish a connection with God.
-After Unity (tow/wed), prayer (salat) is the most important pillar of Islam.
-Salat reinforces the idea of God's omnipresence and by simply repeating it creates God-awareness.
-In the salat all the movements of daily life are assembled so that a person, no matter what he is doing, remains at the higher level of God's awareness.
+After Unity (tawheed), prayer (salat) is the most important pillar of Islam.
+Salat reinforces the idea of God’s omnipresence and by simply repeating it creates God-awareness.
+In the Salat all the movements of daily life are assembled so that a person, no matter what he is doing, remains at the higher level of God’s awareness.

-Regarding prayer the prophet Muhammad has said,
+Regarding prayer the Prophet Muhammad (PBUH) has said,

 “While performing the prayer, feel as if you are witnessing God or that He is watching you.”

 This above statement shows that the purpose of the prayer is to have full mental focus on God.
 Hence the prayer (salat) is not just the physical activity and the uttering of certain words.
 In the prayer, qayam (standing), ruku and sajada (prostration) and recitation are physical aspects while attention directed toward God is the spiritual one.
 In its essence salat (prayer) is a combination of both the physical and spiritual activity.
 Just as physical activity is essential, mental focus is necessary as well.
-Performing prayer by combining these two factors with full concentration is what establishing prayers (Qayam us salat) means.
+Performing prayer by combining these two factors with full concentration is what establishing prayers (qayam us salat) means.
 Based on the definition of Muraqaba already given in earlier chapters, we can say that the salat (prayer) is that kind of Muraqaba in which along with the physical activity, awareness of God is envisaged.
-When a person always performs prayer with the above mentioned protocol then the Divine Lights (anwaar e'lahii) starts to store in his inner being and this storage of the Lights enables him for his spiritual flight.
+When a person always performs prayer with the above mentioned protocol then the Divine Lights (anwaar e’lahii) starts to store in his inner being and this storage of the Lights enables him for his spiritual flight.

-Dhikr and Contemplation
+Dhikar and Contemplation

 According to the teachings of the Qur’an (Koran), dhikr (remembrance) of God is highly regarded.
 In the Qur’an (Koran) as well as in hadith, dhikr is recommended on several occasions.
 Salat is also referred as dhikr and its stated purpose is to establish the dhikr of God.